zeruhur/plerion/_five_galaxies/en/05_major_empires_and_powers.md

 -   **Species:** Tesu
 -   **Location:** Spread across the Large Magellanic Cloud and neighboring clusters, with a presence in the Milky Way Galaxy.
 -   **Government:** Monarchial Empire
--   **Summary:** The Empire of Wrulis is a formidable empire ruled by the Tesu species.
-With their reptilian physiology and flighty temperament, the Tesu have built a vast empire that spans multiple star systems.
+-   **Summary:** The Empire of Wrulis is a formidable empire ruled by the Tesu species.The Tesu have built a vast empire that spans multiple star systems.
 Known for their adaptability and resilience, the Wrulis Empire has thrived in diverse environments, from lush planets to desolate wastelands.
 Under the leadership of their monarch, the Tesu have established a hierarchical society where ancient traditions and strict codes of conduct shape their governance and interactions with other species.

 5.  **Commonwealth of Elyros**

 -   **Species:** Wrulisu
 -   **Location:** Found throughout the Triangulum and Small Magellanic Cloud, with a growing presence in the Andromeda Galaxy.
 -   **Government:** Commonwealth
 -   **Summary:** The Commonwealth of Elyros is a collective of avian Wrulisu colonies that have come together to form a cooperative society.
-Known for their irritable temperament and formidable size, the Wrulisu have established a vast network of colonies in various star systems.
+The Wrulisu have established a vast network of colonies in various star systems.
 The Commonwealth operates on a system of shared governance, with each colony having a representative in the central decision-making body.
 Their focus on mutual cooperation, resource sharing, and cultural preservation has allowed them to thrive in the diverse environments of the Triangulum and beyond.

 6.  **Confederacy of Enthor**

 -   **Species:** Hetsu
 -   **Location:** Primarily located in the Small Magellanic Cloud, with expanding influence in neighboring clusters.
 -   **Government:** Confederacy
 -   **Summary:** The Confederacy of Enthor is a loose alliance of Hetsu clans that have banded together for mutual defense and resource sharing.
-Known for their intimidating size and irritable temperament, the Hetsu have formed a confederacy that spans multiple star systems.
+The Hetsu have formed a confederacy that spans multiple star systems.
 Each clan retains its autonomy, with representatives coming together to address matters of common interest.
 The Confederacy is primarily focused on protecting their territories and preserving their unique way of life, while cautiously engaging in limited interactions with other major powers.

 ## Dominion of Aquilaria

 **Brief History:**

--   The Dominion of Aquilaria traces its roots back to the ancient Lynem civilization that originated in the Andromeda Galaxy.
+-   The Dominion of Aquilaria traces its roots back to the ancient Lynem civilization that originated in the Triangulum Galaxy.
 -   Over the centuries, the Lynem expanded their influence, establishing colonies on terrestrial planets and developing advanced technology.
 -   The Dominion experienced a period of rapid expansion during the Golden Age, where they forged alliances, conquered neighboring territories, and established a centralized monarchy.
 -   The Dominion’s history is marked by conflicts with rival powers, territorial disputes, and internal power struggles, but they have managed to maintain their dominance in the Andromeda Galaxy.

 **Cultural Characteristics:**

--   The Lynem culture places a strong emphasis on harmony with water and nature, reflecting their amphibious origins.
+-   The Lynem culture places a strong emphasis on harmony with water and nature.
 -   They have a deep spiritual connection to aquatic environments and consider them sacred spaces.
 -   The Dominion values wisdom, honor, and loyalty, with a strict code of conduct that governs their interactions and societal structure.
 -   Lynem society is highly communal, with an appreciation for art, music, and storytelling.